-We've already been warned that drinking cocktails out of copper mugs may be dangerous, but it turns out that there other potentially poisonous combos when it comes to trendy bar creations.
+We've already been warned that drinking cocktails out of copper mugs may be dangerous, but it turns out that there are plenty of other potentially poisonous combos when it comes to trendy libations.

-Unfortunately, copper isn't the only potentially harmful material being used behind the bar these days.
+Unfortunately, copper isn't the only potentially harmful material being used behind bars these days.
 Instagram-worthy cocktails are in, so experimentation has become a trick of the trade for many avant-garde mixologists.

-Bergamot, a floral citrus fruit that's similar to a bitter orange, for example, makes for a tasty libation.
+For example, bergamot, a floral citrus fruit that's similar to bitter orange, has the ability to make foods and drinks pretty tasty.
 But it also has the potential to cause burns and blisters if it comes in contact with skin and is then exposed to sunlight for a long period of time.
 Celery, dill, parsley and other citrus fruits like limes can also cause this condition called photosensitivity.

 But don't swear off happy hour just yet.

-Camper English, a San Francisco-based drink writer and alcohol expert, created an encyclopedic-like solution to navigating potentially harmful ingredients: CocktailSafe.org.
-The website is intended for bartenders, but it is also helpful to consumers perusing a bar's drink menu or for those who enjoy crafting new cocktails at home.
+Camper English, a San Francisco-based drink journalist and alcohol expert, created an encyclopedic-like solution to navigating potentially harmful ingredients: It's called CocktailSafe.org.
+The website is intended for bartenders, but it's also helpful for consumers who might be perusing a bar's drink menu.
+It's also handy for those who enjoy crafting new cocktails at home.

-The site has an A-to-Z index of ingredients, tools and techniques that may produce negative effects if handled in a certain way, used in a particular amount ... or used at all.
+The site has an A-to-Z index of ingredients, tools and techniques which may produce negative effects if handled in a certain way, mixed with other items, used in a particular amount ... or used at all.
 Each item (currently, there are about 60, though CocktailSafe.org is a work in progress) links to an ingredient's page, which describes how it's typically used, why it may be harmful and, if applicable, how to use it safely.

 Camper told TODAY Food that he also provides the "legal and health status" of ingredients, Food and Drug Administration (FDA) recommendations, and links to articles to support evidence.